SeismicData/pyasdf/doc/installation.rst

 Dependencies for the parallel I/O version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: A note of Warnings

+    There currently are some issues in combination of Python 3 and MPI so if you want to utilize parallel I/O best stick to Python 2.7 for now.

 The version with parallel I/O support is a bit more difficult as the ``h5py`` installable via ``conda`` has no parallel I/O support.